-At Home in a World of Books workshops focus on new titles and teaching ideas for how to use books to support all students as readers, writers, communicators, and creators.
-Picture books, early readers, graphic novels, and middle grade literature are featured to help teachers grow classroom collections, select read-alouds, and make independent reading suggestions with an emphasis on children’s and young adult literature that represent our diverse world.
+How do we support all students to feel at home in a world of books?
+In this workshop, teachers are supported to learn about new titles and teaching ideas for how to use books to support all students as readers, writers, communicators, and creators.
+Picture books, early readers, graphic novels, and middle grade literature are featured to help teachers grow classroom collections, build text sets, select read-alouds, and make independent reading suggestions with an emphasis on children’s and young adult literature that represent our diverse world.